riccardoaran/docs/README.md

 This is the very first phase of development and how the application takes shape.

 Following some resources:
-- 📒​ A glossary of terms for a better understending -> [Glossary](./modelling/glossary.md)
+- 📒​ A glossary of terms for a better understanding -> [Glossary](./modelling/glossary.md)
 - 🧑‍💻​ Building the project:
   - 🧠​ Defining main domain, sub-domains and concerns -> [Step 1](./modelling/steps/step_1.md)
   - 🧩​ Defining entities and relations between sub-domains -> Step 2